International Travel

 London North East Railway (LNER) and Lumo operate regular direct rail services from London Kings Cross to Edinburgh and this journey takes around 4 hours 30 minutes, stopping in Newcastle and a few other towns.

-There are a huge variety of rail fares in the UK so you could pay as little as £15 (Lumo) or £30 (LNER) one-way in advance right up to £197 for an anytime single.
+There are a huge variety of rail fares in the UK so best to book as far in advance as possible.

-London-Edinburgh train tickets (with LNER or Lumo) are bookable at the Omio site
+London-Edinburgh train tickets (with LNER or Lumo) are bookable at the Trainline site

 Now whether you would do the entire Amsterdam-Edinburgh rail journey in one go is up to you – it would probably be prudent to add a stopover in London to minimise the risk of missing a connection.